 The Renaissance Boutique Hotel offers unique rooms and wooden floors or Hebros a two-centuries-old mansion in the old town has a spa and slow food restaurant serving innovative Bulgarian cuisine.
 If you fancy something more local and down to earth, then try Malak Bunardzhik, ul.
 Volga 1, where you can eat in the garden or listen to live music.

 One final piece of advice.
 When requesting something, make sure you’re not confused by your interlocutor wobbling their head from side to side.
-They are not thinking or annoyed with you, this actually means ‘yes’.
+They're not thinking or annoyed with you, this actually means ‘yes’.